-- Preconditions: \this contains a value.

-- Returns: val.

-- Remarks: These functions are constexpr.
+- Preconditions: this is not valueless.
+The contained polymorphic value is not valueless. - Returns: val. - Remarks: These functions are constexpr.
 The specialization std::optional<polymorphic<T, Alloc>> provides operator-> that returns a reference to the contained polymorphic.

 Otherwise, the interface of the specialization is as defined in [optional].